suryakva/genai-titan-image-generator/README.md

 cdk deploy VpcNetworkStack
 ```

 If you are prompted, enter `y` to proceed with the deployment.
 You should see a list of AWS resources that are being provisioned in the stack.
-This step takes around 3 minutes to complete.